c6o/docs/docs/guides/teamspace-setup.md

 # Teamspace Setup

 Teamspaces are vanilla Kubernetes clusters with Codezero installed.
-The following guide will step you through registering a Teamspace and cerifying it for development use.
+The following guide will step you through registering a Teamspace and certifying it for development use.
+This should take about 10 minutes to complete.

 ## Create a Codezero Hub Account